 One of our favorite needled evergreens is the Thuja occidentalis—more commonly known as the Eastern Arborvitae.
 This species grows in a dense, conical, and narrow-pyramidal shape, making it a very popular choice for landscapers needing to create a screen or highlight a specimen.
 The only thing you have to decide is what specific cultivar to use for your project.
 There is one potential drawback to be considered and it is this: The only deer resistant Eastern Arborvitae is Thuja occidentalis ‘Elegantissima’.

 If you need a cultivar with a narrow habit to fit slender spaces, at corners, or near entryways, Thuja Occidentalis ‘Thin Man’ is your best choice.
-And if you have slightly more space but still need a specimen or screen in a tight area, the Thuja occidentalis ‘Degroot’s Spire’ is another exceptional option.
+And if you have slightly more space but still need a specimen or privacy hedge in a tight area, the Thuja occidentalis ‘Degroot’s Spire’ is another exceptional option.

 Thuja Occidentalis ‘Thin Man’